Berlioz/Enkibot/README.md

 [A version of Enkibot is available online](http://tukkek.github.io/Enkibot).
 Note that the live version Enkibot may or may not be up-to-date with any particular GitHub repository.

 ## Use (local server)
-Using a local version of Enkibot should be as simple as starting a utility webserver from the project's base directory.
-If you have Ruby or Pythoninstalled, for example, one of these should work out-of-the-box:
+Using a local version of Enkibot should be as simple as starting a basic webserver from the project's base directory.
+If you have Ruby or Python installed, for example, one of these should work out-of-the-box:

 * `ruby -run -e httpd -- . -p 8000`
 * `python3 -m http.server`